 The Dezhou Housing and Urban Rural Construction Bureau has granted interim qualification certificates to China Dezhou Northeast and Dezhou Northeast City Property Co., Ltd. confirming that China Dezhou Northeast and Dezhou Northeast City Property Co., Ltd. are allowed to undertake the development of properties in the PRC.
-The interim qualification certificate of China Dezhou Northeast expired on September 30, 2014, but the qualification certificate was then renewed until December 31, 2015.
-The interim qualification certificate of Dezhou Northeast City Property Co., Ltd. expired on June 30, 2014 and currently we have no plan to further renew its qualification certificate as it is currently inactive.
+The interim qualification certificate of China Dezhou Northeast expired on September 30, 2014, but the qualification certificate was then renewed until December 31, 2016.
 Upon expiration of the interim qualification certificate, China Dezhou Northeast will be required to renew its qualification certificate.

 The Hunan Housing and Urban Rural Construction Bureau has granted an interim qualification certificate to China Hengyang Glorious confirming that China Hengyang Glorious is allowed to undertake the development of properties in the PRC.
-The interim qualification certificate of China Hengyang Glorious expired on January 23, 2015, but the qualification certificate was then renewed until January 23, 2016.
+The interim qualification certificate of China Hengyang Glorious expired on January 23, 2016, but the qualification certificate was then renewed until January 23, 2017.
 Upon expiration of the interim qualification certificate, China Hengyang Glorious will be required to renew its qualification certificate.

 The Zhoukou Housing and Urban Rural Construction Bureau has granted interim qualification certificates to China Zhoukou Glorious Investments, China Zhoukou Glorious Strategic and Zhoukou Huayu Industries Co., Ltd. confirming that China Zhoukou Glorious Investments, China Zhoukou Glorious Strategic and Zhoukou Huayu Industries Co., Ltd. are allowed to undertake the development of properties in the PRC.
 The interim qualification certificates of China Zhoukou Glorious Investments and China Zhoukou Glorious Strategic will expire on July 8, 2017.
-The interim qualification certificate of Zhoukou Huayu Industries Co., Ltd. expired on July 8, 2015 and the entity is in the process of renewing it.
+The interim qualification certificate of Zhoukou Huayu Industries Co., Ltd. expired on July 8, 2016 and the entity is in the process of renewing it.
 Upon expiration of the interim qualification certificates, China Zhoukou Glorious Investments and China Zhoukou Glorious Strategic will be required to renew their qualification certificates.